ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The SCITT architecture consists of a very loose federation of Transparency Services, and a set of common formats and protocols for issuing and registering Signed Statements, and auditing Transparent Statements.

 In order to accommodate as many Transparency Service implementations as possible, this document only specifies the format of Signed Statements (which must be used by all Issuers) and a very thin wrapper format for Receipts, which specifies the Transparency Service identity and the agility parameters for the Signed Inclusion Proofs.
-Most of the details of the Receipt's contents are specified in the COSE Signed Merkle Tree Proof document {{-COMETRE}}.
+The remaining details of the Receipt's contents are specified in the COSE Signed Merkle Tree Proof document {{-COMETRE}}.

-{{fig-concept-relationship}} illustrates the roles and processes that comprise a Transparency Service independent of any one use case.
+{{fig-concept-relationship}} illustrates the roles and processes that comprise a Transparency Service independent of any one use case:

-This section describes the three main roles and associated processes in SCITT:

 - Issuers that use their credentials to create Signed Statements about Artifacts
 - Transparency Services that evaluate Signed Statements against Registration Policies, producing Receipts upon successful Registration.